Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Training and Evaluation Protocol

 \subsection{Evaluation Protocol}

-Following the two-stage training, we evaluate MLLM performance on all eight {\task} tasks using the protocol below.
+Following the two-stage training, we evaluate MLLM performance on all {\task} tasks using the protocol below.
 For all tasks except Task~\#5, we define ground-truth answers: counting tasks require a numerical value as the answer, while detection/reasoning tasks require a response or selecting a specific entity or relation within the image with {\data}.
 Accuracy is calculated by comparing predictions against the standard answers.
 To assess the quality and correctness of model-generated CoT reasoning, we follow the LLM-as-a-Judge paradigm \citep{llmasajudge}, leveraging a stronger LLM as an evaluator that scores the generated CoT relative to our gold labels.
-As Task~5 is open-ended, we assess subgraph descriptions using the same scoring approach as for CoT evaluation.
-This comprehensive protocol enables holistic assessment of MLLM {\task} capabilities using a diverse set of metrics.
+As Task~\#5 is open-ended, we assess subgraph descriptions using the same approach as for CoT evaluation.
+This comprehensive protocol enables holistic assessment of MLLM {\task} capabilities using diverse metrics.